chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/DMA2D/DMA2D_MemToMemWithBlending/readme.txt

   In this transfer mode two input sources are fetched : foreground and background.
   In this example, the foreground and background are configured as following :
-   - input memory address at FLASH memory
+   - input memory address at Flash memory
    - Color mode : RGB565 format
    - The constant alpha for foreground is decreased to see the background.
    - The alpha mode for foreground and background is configured to see two